Form 1099-MISC & Independent Contractors

 There are three basic categories of factors that are relevant to determining a worker's classification:

-- Behavioral control (whether there is a right to direct or control how the worker does the work),
+- Behavioral control (whether there's a right to direct or control how the worker does the work),

-- Financial control (whether there is a right to direct or control the business part of the work), and
+- Financial control (whether there's a right to direct or control the business part of the work), and

 - Relationship of the parties (how the business and worker perceive the relationship).